csessh/ELSA/README.md

 - The leaderboard can be viewed after the quiz has ended.
 - Leaderboards are quiz specific.
 Global leaderboard is discussed further in [Further consideration](<README#Further consideration>).

-Let's review some of the requirements and non-functional requirements.

-Requirements:

- -

-Non-functional requirements:

- -

 ### Components

 #### Message broker